srulre/tket/README.md

 ### Building symengine

 The `symengine` dependency is built from a local conan recipe.
-Run:
+You may run:

 ```shell
 conan create --profile=tket recipes/symengine
 ```

 to build it.
-If you are using a conan configuration supported by the CI (see above under "Build tools"), this is unnecessary as a pre-built package will be downloaded from the `tket-conan` repository when you build `tket`.
+However, if you are using a conan configuration supported by the CI (see above under "Build tools"), this is unnecessary as a pre-built package will be downloaded from the `tket-conan` repository when you build TKET.

-### Building tket
+### Building TKET

 #### Method 1